UAE R&D Tax Incentives: A Strategic Guide for Startups

 Who Benefits Most

-The refundable R&D credit is structured to reward genuine innovation, and the companies that benefit most are those where R&D is central to the business model rather than a peripheral activity.
+The non-refundable R&D Tax Credit is structured to reward genuine innovation, and the companies that benefit most are those where R&D is central to the business model rather than a peripheral activity.
 Sectors with the highest concentration of qualifying activity include advanced technology, artificial intelligence, biotechnology, precision manufacturing, renewable energy, and deep tech more broadly.

 Within those sectors, the benefit accrues most significantly to companies with substantial R&D headcount.
-Employee compensation attributable to qualifying work typically represents the largest single category of eligible expenditure, and the 30 to 50 percent credit rate means that payroll costs for engineers and researchers engaged in qualifying projects generate meaningful credits that accumulate over time.
+Employee compensation attributable to qualifying work typically represents the largest single category of eligible expenditure, and the tiered credit rates of 15%, 35%, and 50% mean that payroll costs for engineers and researchers engaged in qualifying projects generate meaningful credits that accumulate over time.

 Structuring Your Business to Maximise the Benefit